“56 Up” — The Greatest Documentary Film Series of Our Time

 Over time, these transformations are remarkable.
 Not merely visual, the changes are both external and internal.
 Most people inevitably change not only what they look like, but who they are.

 We’ve all seen old photographs of ourselves and those we care about.
-It’s interesting to go back and look at funny hair styles and unfashionable clothes that seemed to fit so perfectly at the time.
+It’s interesting to go back and look at funny hairstyles and unfashionable clothes that seemed to fit so perfectly at the time.
 But there’s something far more revealing about a person in a well-done interview.
 Consider that none of the people in the film series are famous.
 They’re not even terribly interesting in terms of what they’ve accomplished during their lives.
 It’s all pretty routine stuff.
-Topics include things like schools, careers, families, children, divorces, deaths, re-marriages, job changes, financial swings, health problems, successes and failures.
+Topics include things like schools, careers, families, children, divorces, deaths, re-marriages, job changes, financial swings, health problems, successes, and failures.
 Pretty much the things we all face going through life.

 And this is what makes the “Up Series” so utterly compelling to watch.
 Through these real people, we see ourselves — our hopes and disappointments, and ups and downs.
 This isn’t necessarily a film about them.
 It’s a film about us.

-Perhaps most remarkable of all, even nearing a half century after filming began, it remains very much a work in progress.
+Perhaps most remarkable of all, even nearing a half-century after filming began, it remains very much a work in progress.
 They’re each 56 now, which means there’s at least another three or perhaps even four decades still to go.
-Imagine if someone lives to be 100 (and odds are, at least one will); that means the final chapter of this film will take place in the year 2057.
+Imagine if someone lives to be 100 (and odds are at least one will); that means the final chapter of this film will take place in the year 2057.

 Yes, they’re English, but they could be from just about any country.
 I dare you to watch any part of this series and not come away with new insights about aging and maturity.
 It’s a remarkable testament to the most fundamental human quality of endurance and adaptation to how the social and economic environment changes.
 And most assuredly, it will always change.

 Oddly enough, none of this was the original intent of the filmmaker.
 Apted initially set out to film a one-time expose.
 He hoped to reveal how basic attitudes are already shaped to a certain extent by age 7.
-From those early interviews we see that some children already held biases against underclasses, while others where envious of those with greater social and economic privilege.
+From those early interviews, we see that some children already held biases against underclasses, while others were envious of those with greater social and economic privilege.
 Some were already ingrained with racist and sexist attitudes (some of which are pretty hilarious).
 Yet all shared an absurdly naive optimism that they could still accomplish anything they wanted.
 Then, reality begins to set in and every seven years we (the viewers) get to go back into these same lives and see what went either right or wrong.